We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-Delta’s A220-100s are equipped with 109 seats in first class, comfort plus, and main cabin or economy.
-First class is set up with four seats per row while the rest of the plane bosts five seats per row in a 3-2 configuration.
+Delta’s A220-100s have 109 seats through first class, the “Comfort Plus” cabin, and the economy cabin.
+First class is set up with four seats per row, while the rest of the plane boasts five seats per row in a 3-2 configuration.

 - source